Barbette (performer): The toast of Europe

 transforms effortlessly back and forth between man and woman.
 His female glamour and elegance Cocteau likens to a cloud of dust thrown into the eyes of the audience, blinding it to the masculinity of the movements he needs to perform his acrobatics.
 That blindness is so complete that at the end of his act, Barbette does not simply remove his wig but instead plays the part of a man.
 He rolls his shoulders, stretches his hands, swells his muscles...And after the fifteenth or so curtain call, he gives a mischievous wink, shifts from foot to foot, mimes a bit of an apology, and does a shuffling little street urchin dance – all of it to erase the fabulous, dying-swan impression left by the act.

 Cocteau calls upon his fellow artists to incorporate deliberately this effect that he believes for Barbette is instinctive.

 Cocteau commissioned a series of photographs of Barbette by the Surrealist artist Man Ray, which captured not only aspects of Barbette's performance but also his process of transformation into his female persona.
-He also cast Barbette in his experimental first film Le Sang d'un Poete (The Blood of a Poet) (1930).
+He also cast Barbette in his experimental first film Le sang d'un poète (The Blood of a Poet) (1930).
 Barbette appears in a scene in a theatre box with several extras, dressed in Chanel gowns, who burst into applause at the sight of a card game that ends in suicide.
 He replaced the Vicomtesse de Noailles, who along with her husband had originally shot the scene but were appalled upon seeing the finished film, as the card game/suicide had been shot separately.